List of unmanned aerial vehicle applications: Surveillance

 Aerial surveillance of large areas is possible with low-cost UAS.
 Surveillance applications include livestock monitoring, wildfire mapping, pipeline security, home security, road patrol and antipiracy.
 UAVs in commercial aerial surveillance (like the Applied Aeronautics Albatross UAV) is expanding with the advent of automated object detection.

 Inspections

 UAVs are increasingly finding applications in infrastructure inspections.
 They are particularly useful for inspections that are dangerous for human surveyors like roof inspections, power line inspections, wind turbine inspections, mining inspections or inspections inside power-plants.
+Home insurance companies are also using them to monitor tree growth and roof conditions.
 UAVs carrying thermal cameras are frequently used for solar panel or building inspections.

 Surveying

 Unmanned aerial photogrammetric survey: UAS technologies are used worldwide, often for aerial photogrammetry or with LiDAR sensors.

 Pollution monitoring

 UAVs equipped with air quality monitors provide real time air analysis at various elevations.

 Oil, gas and mineral exploration and production

 UAVs can be used to perform geophysical surveys, in particular geomagnetic surveys where measurements of the Earth's varying magnetic field strength are used to calculate the nature of the underlying magnetic rock structure.
 A knowledge of the underlying rock structure helps to predict the location of mineral deposits.
-Oil and gas production entails the monitoring of the integrity of oil and gas pipelines and related installations.
+Oil and natural gas extraction entail the monitoring of the integrity of oil and gas pipelines and related installations.
 For above-ground pipelines, this monitoring activity can be performed using digital cameras mounted on UAVs.

 In 2012, Cavim, the state-run arms manufacturer of Venezuela, claimed to be producing its own UAV as part of a system to survey and monitor pipelines, dams and other rural infrastructure.